cs31415/cs31415.github.io/writings/Northern California Diary.md

 We have Haldirams kadhi chawal for dinner with chips.
 It is nicely spiced and heartwarming.

 We watch Home Alone and Home Alone 2 on TV.
-We nearly fall off the bed laughing at a funny scene in which the little boy Kevin throws bricks down on the robbers from a terrace.
+We nearly fall off the bed laughing at a funny scene in which the little boy Kevin throws four bricks in succession down on an unlucky robber's head from a terrace.
 Incidentally, Donald Trump makes a cameo appearance in Home Alone 2.
 Apparently, he owned the hotel in the movie at the time.

 #### 26th December 2021: